-Three aspects of design we strongly believe in are clear organization, utilization of natural light, and the dematerialization of barrier between interior and exterior environment.
-In this otherwise impeccable home, the kitchen- one of the project’s focal points- colluded with closets, laundry, and a powder room to sully all three.
+Three aspects of design we strongly believe in are clear organization, utilization of natural light, and when appropriate, the dematerialization of barrier between interior and exterior environment.
+In this otherwise impeccable home, the kitchen- one of the project’s focal points- colluded with closets, laundry, and a powder room to diminish all three.
 These spaces, located in the rear portion of the house, crashed into one another, confusing the paths, concealing a rear deck, and throttling natural light.
-The crowning issue was that once the deck was found, there was no way down to the yard, trapping inhabitants.
+The crowning problem was that once the deck was found, there was no way down to the yard, like a trap.

-A clear objective emerged from the existing conditions: eliminate obstructions between interior space and exterior space.
-The removal of the obstructions would allow for a clean organizational slate, introduction of natural light, and improved movement between indoors and out.
-The objective would be met by designing the back of the house to encourage movement between kitchen and deck, and by providing access to the yard from the deck.
+A clear set of initial tasks emerged from the existing conditions: eliminate obstructions between interior and exterior space and provide access to they yard.
+The removal of obstructions allowed for a clean organizational slate, introduced natural light to the interior, and provided full circulation between indoors and out.
+With the problems gone, the back of the house was redrawn to encourage movement between kitchen and deck, and to provide access to the yard from the deck.

 The kitchen was redesigned around a linear island that leads to large French doors at the deck.
 The island is flanked by laundry and a powder room on one side; kitchen space on the other.
 Access to the deck is seamless for those using the kitchen or those simply passing by.
 An interior path to the deck has opened up; a stair now connects the deck with the yard.